ZDSRInternational/zdsr-docs/Documentation/zd.md

 The second screen asks you to accept the license agreement of ZDSR.
 If you wish to accept the agreement, press "ALT" together with "A"
 The third screen shows what's new in the version of ZDSR you are currently installing.
 You can press "N" again in order to navigate to the next screen.
 The next screen is a bit more complicated though.
 It shows the list of additional tasks the installation program can perform during the installation process.
 The table describing them is outlined below, together with their description as well as a default value, in case you have unwillingly changed something.
+Please keep in mind that "Checked" in this case means "on" or "enabled", while "Unchecked" means "off" or "disabled".
 | Option name | Option description | Default value |
 | ----- | ----- | ----- |
 | Create desktop icon | Creates a desktop icon on your desktop.
 This makes it possible to quickly launch the program from the area which is visible easily. | Checked |